-- Anytime a medication is given, please prompt us, "Can you tell me the name of the medication, the dose, and the reason that it is being given?"
+- Anytime a medication is given, please ask us, "Can you tell me the name of the medication, the dose, and the reason that it is being given?"

-- We recognize that families are often the first to notice that a patient is becoming more ill, and that they frequently have a great deal of experience in treating a particular illness.
-When it comes to your child YOU are the EXPERTS.
+We recognize that families are often the first to notice that a patient is becoming more ill.
+Families frequently have a great deal of experience in treating a particular illness.
+When it comes to your child you are the experts.

-- Be prepared to tell the Operator the location and room number, so we can get the team to your side as soon as possible.
+- When you call PediHERT, be prepared to tell the operator your child's location and room number, so we can get the team to your side as soon as possible.

-- We will have a team of highly skilled pediatric professionals at the bedside quickly, and they will work directly with the medical team to insure that urgent health problems are addressed immediately.
+- We will have a team of highly skilled pediatric professionals at the bedside quickly, and they will work directly with the medical team to ensure that urgent health problems are addressed immediately.

 - You can learn more about the PediHERT program from the flyer posted in your room.

-- Hand washing, using soap and water or Purell, helps prevent infections.
+- Hand washing with soap and water or by using Purell helps prevent infections.
 We expect all people who interact with patients to wash their hands before and after any patient contact.

-- If you’re not sure that a member of the treatment team has washed their hands, please speak up, "Excuse me, but did you remember to wash your hands?"
+- If you’re not sure that a member of the treatment team has washed their hands, please speak up and say, "Excuse me, but did you remember to wash your hands?"

-- To protect all of our patients, the PICU may screen all family and visitors for up-to-date immunization status such as flu and pneumococcus.
-This is an opportunity for patients to get updated on immunizations so, if any need updating, please notify a member of the care team.
+To protect all of our patients, the the Pediatric Intensive Care Unit (PICU) may screen family and visitors for up-to-date immunization status, such as flu and pneumococcus.
+This is an opportunity for patients to get updated on immunizations.
+If any immunizations need to be updated, please notify a member of the care team.

-- Be sure the health care team knows if you have any substance (such as latex), insect, food or medication allergies.
+Be sure the health care team knows if your child has is allergies to substances (such as latex), insects, foods, or medication.

-- Most falls occur when patients try to get out of bed on their own.
-It is always safer to ask for help.
+Most falls occur when patients try to get out of bed on their own.
+To help prevent falls: